srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

-# Individual Enrollment of Device in DPS
+# Individual Enrollment of a Device in DPS

 ## Lab Scenario